-A. If you are a stockholder of record, your admission ticket was mailed to you along with these proxy materials.
+A. If you are a stockholder of record, your admission ticket will be mailed to you by the Company.

-If you are a beneficial owner, you may use proof of your ownership of Company common stock as of the close of business on the Record Date, such as a bank or brokerage account statement, as your admission ticket.
+If you are a beneficial owner, you may use proof of your ownership of our stock as of the close of business on the Record Date, such as a bank or brokerage account statement, as your admission ticket.
 If you would prefer to obtain an actual admission ticket, please mail a written request, along with your proof of ownership, to:

-Liquidity Services, Inc. 6931 Arlington Road, Suite 200 Bethesda, MD 20814 Attention: Corporate Secretary
+Liquidity Services, Inc. 6931 Arlington Road, Suite 460 Bethesda, MD 20814 Attention: Corporate Secretary